 Stocks are stated at the lower of cost and estimated selling price less costs to complete and sell.
-Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the stocks to their present location and condition.
+Cost includes all costs of purchase, costs of conversion and other costs incurred in bringing the stocks to their present location and condition.
+Cost is calculated using the first-in, first-out formula.
+Provisions are made for damaged, obsolete and slow-moving stock where appropriate.